-Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Cause a substantial adverse change in the significance of an off-reservation historical or archeological resource? b) Directly or indirectly destroy a unique off-reservation paleontological resource or site or unique off-reservation geologic feature? c) Disturb any off-reservation human remains, including those interred outside of formal cemeteries?
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact Cause a substantial adverse change in the significance of an off-reservation historical or archeological resource?

+Wou ld the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact b) Directly or indirectly destroy a unique off-reservation paleontological resource or site or unique off-reservation geologic feature? c) Disturb any off-reservation human remains, including those interred outside of formal cemeteries?